programmer-bell/Backend-WithFastAPI/README.md

 # 🛍️ E-commerce Platform Backend (FastAPI)

-A feature-rich, production-ready e-commerce backend and admin panel built with **FastAPI** and **React**.
+A feature-rich, production-ready e-commerce backend and admin panel built with **FastAPI**.
 It includes full support for product management, customer shopping, secure authentication, admin tools, and more.

 ---